 Taking over-the-counter pain relievers and anti-inflammatory medications is another common method for reducing swelling and reducing painful symptoms.
 Talk to your doctor before taking any medications.

 Treatment Options for More Severe Sprains

 If your ankle sprain is more severe in nature, your doctor might recommend physical therapy as a treatment option to restore your range of motion.
 Of course, you would need to wait for the swelling and pain associated with the sprain to subside a bit.
 In severe sprains, surgery can be necessary.
+Even after the surgery, the recovery process can be long.
 However, it is the last resort treatment option and should only be considered after all other treatments have failed.

 How Long Does it Take to Recover From an Ankle Sprain?

 Usually, an ankle sprain will clear up in a matter of days.
 However, moderate or severe sprains can take as long as several weeks.
 Of course, the closer you listen to the doctor’s advice pertaining to your ankle sprain treatment, the quicker you will achieve healing.

 All ankles sprains cannot be prevented in their entirety.
 However, there are steps you can take to reduce your risk of an ankle sprain.
 They are as follows: